deanturpin/handt/readme.md

 Having said that... *Have A Nice Day Trader* is an algorithmic trading platform.
 Prices are requested for all currency pairs traded by Binance and Coinbase over the last 80 days.
-A library of strategies is back-tested over all pairs and the summary below is generated.
+A library of strategies is backtested over all pairs and the summary below is generated.
 The results are ordered by success and the advice column is populated if the strategy has returned positively for the most recent 24-hours of prices.